Fertigation And Chemigation Market Size and Share

 Less Technical Knowledge Among Farmers

-Effective precision nutrient delivery requires understanding crop physiology, fertigation chemistry, and monitoring software.
-Field surveys in South Africa identified knowledge gaps as the main factor affecting adoption rates, 24% in resource-limited districts compared to 68% in well-resourced areas.
+Effective precision nutrient delivery requires an understanding of crop physiology, fertigation chemistry, and the use of monitoring software.
+Field surveys conducted in South Africa in 2021 identified knowledge gaps as the primary factor affecting adoption rates, with 24% in resource-limited districts compared to 68% in well-resourced areas.
 In Karnataka, India, insufficient local advisory services limit the return on investment.
-Inadequate technical support can lead to calibration errors, causing emitter blockages or nutrient imbalances that reduce farmer confidence in the technology.
+Inadequate technical support can lead to calibration errors, resulting in emitter blockages or nutrient imbalances that erode farmer confidence in the technology.

 Segment Analysis